twitter-archive/clockworkraven/README.md

     1. Make sure the machine that you're using has Ruby 1.9.3 installed.
 The easiest way to install and manage Ruby is with [RVM](https://rvm.io/).
-    2. You'll need the RubyGem "bundler" installed, and then just run "bundle install" from the Clockwork Raven directory to install all of the libraries needed by Clockwork Raven.
+    2. You'll need the RubyGem "bundler" installed, and then just run `bundle install` from the Clockwork Raven directory to install all of the libraries needed by Clockwork Raven.
     3. Clockwork Raven uses [Resque](https://github.com/defunkt/resque/) to run tasks in the background.
 Resque requires a Redis server -- see [Resque's instructions for installing Redis](https://github.com/defunkt/resque/#installing-redis).
        By default Clockwork Raven assumes your Redis server is running on `localhost:6379`.
-If this isn't the case, edit config/resque.yml.
+If this isn't the case, edit `config/resque.yml`.
     4. In a production environment (e.g. any environment where Clockwork Raven will be accessible to users), it should be run over SSL to protect users' credentials when they log in.
 If you don't use SSL, these